DANCEcollaborative/bazaar/README.md

       - Create a subdirectory for the agent — e.g., ‘weatheragent’.
       - Copy all of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to the agent subdirectory.

-- In a browser, start an agent using the following URL format:
+ - In a browser, start the agent using the following URL format:
      -
 http://SERVER/bazaar/login?roomName=ROOM_NAME&roomId=ROOM_NUM&id=ID_NUM&username=USER_NAME
       - SERVER: The name or IP address of your Linux server.